Nikhila1003/js-mini-projects/readme.md

-This provides a readme about all the mini projects done with Java Script.
+This repo provides, a practice of the mini projects done with Java Script.